Green Can Program

 Please note that clean paper products are to still be recycled in your yellow recycling bag.

-Don't include in your Green Can:
+Don't Include in Green Can:

 |Plastic bags and bread ties||No plastic bags labelled biodegradable or compostable.
 No plastic shipping envelopes and no lumber or construction wrap.
 These products do not break down at the same rate as organics or even at all.|